ellennickles/code-your-way-s25/encode.md

 5. **Modify** • Experiment with the code to make it your own!
 Use this step to explore, play, and reinforce your understanding of how the sketch works.
    Change the code in a way that makes it distinct from the original, reflecting your own ideas.
+Perhaps start with small modifications, such as adjusting a single variable or parameter to gain momentum before attempting larger changes.
 If something feels tricky or unfamiliar, start there—it’s an opportunity to deepen your understanding.
 Ways to experiment:
     - Change visual elements like color, scale, or speed to see what happens.
     - Reorganize or rewrite parts of the code to simplify or extend its